mukund2000/ClinicGenie-AI/README.md

 Appointment tools:

-- `check_availability_by_doctor`
+- `check_availability_by_doctor` - Check doctor availability on a specific date
-- `check_availability_by_specialization`
+- `check_availability_by_specialization` - Check specialization availability on a specific date
+- `search_doctors_by_date_range` - Search all available doctors within a date range
+- `search_doctor_availability` - Search specific doctor's availability within a date range
-- `set_appointment`
+- `set_appointment` - Book an appointment
-- `cancel_appointment`
+- `cancel_appointment` - Cancel an appointment
-- `reschedule_appointment`
+- `reschedule_appointment` - Reschedule an appointment

-### `appointment_agent.py`
+### `agent/appointment_agent.py`

-`appointment_agent.py` defines the LangGraph-powered appointment assistant.
+`agent/appointment_agent.py` defines the LangGraph-powered appointment assistant.

 Responsibilities:

 - Creates the LLM-backed appointment agent.
 - Binds appointment tools from `toolkit/tools.py`.
 - Binds patient lookup, onboarding, and history tools from `toolkit/tools.py`.
+- Supports date range searches for doctor availability.
 - Maintains the conversation flow:
   - user message
   - assistant reasoning
   - tool call if needed
   - final assistant response

-The agent can check availability, book, cancel, and reschedule appointments when the user provides the required details.
+The agent can check availability (single day or date range), book, cancel, and reschedule appointments when the user provides the required details.

-The agent now follows a contact-first patient workflow.
-For booking, cancellation, rescheduling, and history retrieval, it should look up the patient by email or phone before performing the appointment operation.
+The agent follows a contact-first patient workflow.
+For booking, cancellation, rescheduling, and history retrieval, it looks up the patient by email or phone before performing the appointment operation.
 If the patient does not exist and the user wants to book, it asks for the patient's name and missing contact details, onboards the patient, and then continues booking with the returned patient ID.

-### `streamlit_chatbot.py`
+### `client/streamlit_chatbot.py`

-`streamlit_chatbot.py` provides a local Streamlit console for chat, patient management, history, and booking.
+`client/streamlit_chatbot.py` provides a local Streamlit console for chat, patient management, history, and booking.

 Responsibilities: